dmnktrb/dmnktrb/README.md

 - 👋 Hi, I’m Dominik.
-- 👀 I’m interested in building exciting projects.
+- 👀 I’m interested in building exciting projects and learning new stuff

 <!---